U.S. Adviser for the Second Committee

 New York, New York

-Furthermore, we refer you to our General Statement delivered on November 9th, 2023, to the 78th General Assembly Second Committee session, and to the long-form version of the statement posted online, for additional details on our position regarding trade, technology transfer, illicit financial flows, the independence of international financial institutions, international financial institution reform, and climate change.
+As always, we refer you to our General Statement delivered on November 9th, 2023, and to the long-form version of the statement posted online, for additional details on our position regarding trade, technology transfer, debt relief and the independence of international financial institutions.